 The hub will help mixed farmers adopt innovative tools to become more drought resilient.

-The Australian Government will contribute $8 million over 4 years through the Future Drought Fund.
+The Australian Government is contributing $8 million over 4 years through the Future Drought Fund.

 Hub partners will provide co-contributions of $11.47 million over 4 years.